-- 1. Prohibition of illicit discharges

-Non-stormwater discharges into publicly owned storm sewer systems and private stormwater systems within the VillageCity of Essex Junction are prohibited.
-This includes but is not limited to garbage, animal waste, litter, yard waste or other abandoned or discarded objects. - 2.
-Prohibition of illicit connections - (a) The construction, use, maintenance or continued existence of illicit connections to the storm drain system is prohibited.
+1. Prohibition of illicit discharges Non-stormwater discharges into publicly owned storm sewer systems and private stormwater systems within the VillageCity of Essex Junction are prohibited.
+This includes but is not limited to garbage, animal waste, litter, yard waste or other abandoned or discarded objects.